gradle/gradle/design-docs/gradle-2.0.md

 * Remove all methods that accept a `String` or `Object` when a enum overload is available.
 Add missing overloads where appropriate.
 * Remove all set methods that contain no custom logic.

-## Remove GradleLauncher

-The public APIs for launching Gradle is now the tooling API.
-The `GradleBuild` task can also be used.

 ## Remove tooling API support for some older versions

+* Remove support from the consumer for providers earlier than 1.0-milestone-8:
+    * Consumer fails with a decent error message instead of falling back to the methods on `ConnectionVersion4`.
+    * Add integration test coverage.
-* Change the provider so that it refuses to work with a consumer earlier than Gradle 1.2 (we can't tell the difference between clients from 1.0-milestone-8 and 1.1).
+* Remove support from the provider for consumers earlier than 1.2 (we can't tell the difference between clients from 1.0-milestone-8 and 1.1).
-  This means that a Gradle 1.2 or later tooling API client will be required to run builds for Gradle 2.0 and later.
-* Change the consumer so that it refuses to work with a provider earlier than Gradle 1.0 (or any version earlier than 1.0-milestone-8).
+    * Change the implementation of methods on `ConnectionVersion4` and `InternalConnection` to fail with a decent error message.

-## Replace StartParameter with several interfaces

-Or at least remove the public constructor of `StartParameter` so that it can later be made abstract and interfaces extracted.
+    * Model implementations no longer need to implement `ProjectVersion3` or the protocol interfaces.
+    * Add integration test coverage.
+* Move `UnsupportedBuildArgumentException` and `UnsupportedOperationConfigurationException` up to `org.gradle.tooling`, to remove package cycle from the API.

 ## Clean up `DefaultTask` hierarchy